-Shared hosting – Even with custom built servers and SSD servers, the resources available under shared server management are a limiting factor that impedes speed.
-Although there are companies that have done very well in this aspect, most web hosts struggle with being able to offer adequate resources for this popular segment of their clientele.
+Shared hosting – Even with custom-built servers and SSD servers, the resources available under shared server management are limiting and impede speed.
+Although some companies have done well, most web hosts struggle to offer adequate resources for this popular client segment.
 In addition, you may have to contend with issues of constant downtimes and outages.

-Cloud Hosting – With cloud hosting, you can expect an ultra-fast, auto scalable and customizable platform that makes cloud server management reassuringly effective.
+Cloud Hosting – Expect an ultra-fast, auto-scalable and customizable platform that makes cloud server management reassuringly effective.
 In instances of high traffic, the site won’t experience overload and slow down.
-In fact, cloud hosting is recommended for sites that experience a lot of traffic, thanks to having so many extra resources on tap.
+In fact, cloud hosting is recommended for sites that experience a lot of traffic, thanks to its extra resources available on tap.

-Shared hosting servers are almost always full to capacity.
-This means that if one website gets a sudden surge of traffic, all the other websites experience slow speeds and terrible load times.
+Shared hosting – Servers are almost always full to capacity.
+So if one website gets a sudden surge of traffic, all the other websites experience slow speeds and terrible load times.
 When speeds are slow, users have to wait until the issue is resolved to resume their normal online presence.

-Cloud hosting services once again benefit from the speed offered by distributed resources.
-Cloud server management is much more effective when anything goes wrong.
-If a hardware issue is detected, the ability to migrate to turns your website into a moving target.
+Cloud hosting – Distributed resources offer speed that cloud hosting services once again benefit from.
+Cloud server management is much more effective if anything goes wrong.
+If a hardware issue’s detected, the ability to migrate to turns your website into a moving target.
 Much harder to hit!

-Shared hosting is always cheaper, because resources are shared, which spreads the costs out further.
-Shared server management and hosting are available from month-to-month, but the best prices come when you are locked in for a year or more.
+Shared hosting is always cheaper, because resources are shared, spreading the costs even more.
+Shared server management and hosting are available monthly, but the best prices come when you lock it in for a year or more.

-Cloud hosting users will tell you that they don’t pay for services on cloud hosting when they are not using them.
+Cloud hosting users will tell you that they don’t pay for services on cloud hosting when they’re not using them.
 Having said that, the cost will come down to how you build your infrastructure.
-If you have numerous apps in your cloud and don’t keep track of them, you will end up paying a lot.
-However, if you have clearly mapped out objectives for your cloud that you are following, you will have a leaner, cheaper bill.
-With a little forward planning your cloud server management experience can be cheaper.
+If you have numerous apps in your cloud and don’t keep track of them, you end up paying a lot.
+However, if you have pre-planned and clearly mapped out objectives for your cloud server management experience, you’ll have a smaller bill.

-Cloud server management vs shared server management – which one makes more sense?
+Cloud server management vs shared server management – which makes more sense?